Nancy Drew (2007 film)

 Nancy Drew is a 2007 American mystery comedy film loosely based on the series of mystery novels about the titular teen detective of the same name by Edward Stratemeyer.
 It stars Emma Roberts as Nancy Drew, with Josh Flitter and Max Thieriot.
+Directed by Andrew Fleming, the film follows Nancy Drew (Roberts) as she moves to Los Angeles with her father Carson (Tate Donovan) on an extended business trip and stumbles across evidence of an unsolved mystery involving the death of a murdered movie star, prompting Nancy to solve the cold case.

-Set in Los Angeles, it was directed by Andrew Fleming.
-The film was released in theaters on June 15, 2007, by Warner Bros.
+It was released in theaters on June 15, 2007, by Warner Bros.
 Pictures.
-Critical reactions were mixed, but the film grossed $30 million worldwide on a $20 million budget.
+The film received mixed reviews from critics and grossed $30 million worldwide on a $20 million budget.